bakhshiali/bakhshiali.github.io/_pages/cv.md

 Social and extracurricular activities
 ======

+* Business coaching and due diligence
-* Patent filing and drafter
+* Patent engineering (attroney, filing, drafting, and consulting)
-* Patent Analysis
+* Patent Analysis (landscapes, searching, clustering, visualization, and interpretation)
-* Study of Quantum computers
+* Study of Quantum computers (SET qubit, photon entanglement, quantum holography, and error correction)
-* Innovation in Cold plasma technologies
+* Innovation in Cold plasma technologies (synthesis, modification, and coating)
 * Nano and quantum teaching
 * Study of biology and genetics
 * Website, application and program design